-The tragic, untimely deaths of Kate Spade and Anthony Bourdain in early June have shone a spotlight on depression and suicide.
+The tragic, untimely deaths of Kate Spade and Anthony Bourdain in early June 2018 shined the spotlight on depression and suicide.
 Coincidentally that same week, the Centers for Disease Control (CDC) released the latest statistics showing a 25% increase in deaths by suicide between 1999-2016 nationwide.

 Alarming as this increase is, we must maintain perspective; suicide is still very rare (occurring in 13 per 100,000 people), especially among those diagnosed with depression.
 In fact, according to the CDC, more than half of those who take their own lives have no history of depression or other forms of mental illness.

 Depression, however, is not that rare.
 It is a common and treatable condition, more prevalent among women.
 The National Institute of Mental Health claims that almost 7% of the US population has had a least one major depressive episode.
 The U.S. Department of Health and Human Services estimates that 1 in 5 adults experience at least mild depression.